graphile/worker/website/docs/config.md

 Type: `number | undefined`

-Number of jobs to run concurrently on a single worker.
-Defaults to `1`.
+Number of jobs to run concurrently on a single Graphile Worker instance.

 ### worker.connectionString